EricXia7/Final-project1/README.md

 The line chart gave us some interesting findings.

 1973 was the first peak of the graph, that was when God Father II was out(graph).
 Entering the 70s, restrictions on language, adult content and sexuality, and violence had loosened up, and these elements became more widespread, but also gave filmmakers room for creativity.
 We observed a high portion of good movies in the 80’s, as the industry continued to enjoy the blockbuster phenomenon began in the 70’s (number of crime movies were relatively, but consistently large), and special effects helped boosted up more childhood fantasies like Star Wars and E.T.
+However, ouside shock can also affect the industry, as we observed a rappid decline from 1986 to 1987, which happend to be the same year when Black Monday happened.
+We laster observed the similar flutuation in 2008 again.

 (graph)The number of good movies in the 90’s appeared a zigzag distribution, and as we investigated the industry, the booming of independent filmmakers may be the reason.
 It’s a normal cycle for movie industry that when famous directors and actors spent a whole year making big hits, they tend to rest for a while or prepare for the next, and that perhaps is why we’re observing this kind of distribution.